 Why most online courses never get finished

 If that half-built course is yours, none of what follows is a character flaw.
-It is the predictable result of how the work is shaped.
+It is the predictable result of how the work gets built.

 Volume explains the slow stall.
 The blank editor explains the fast one.